AndreasGunnahr/PORTFOLIO-Hobby/src/content/projects/restaurant-project-recent.md

 image: "/images/restaurant-rating.png"
 backgroundColor: "#DDDDA8"
 alt: "Restaurant rating website"
 description: "Built a restaurant rating application using Express and Handlebars.
-The project uses passport for authentication and role authorization.
-I also server rendered all Handlebar and used MySQL to save all user/resturant data (ratings, comments etc.) "
+The project uses PassportJS for authentication and role authorization.
+I also server-rendered all Handlebar views and used MySQL to store all data."
 meta:
   {
     github: "https://github.com/AndreasGunnahr/RESTAURANT-RATING-Nackademin",